oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/broker/InboundBrokerHandler.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/flow/src/main/scala/org/oxygenium/flow/network/broker/InboundBrokerHandler.scala)

-This code defines a trait called `InboundBrokerHandler` which is used to handle incoming broker connections in the Alephium network.
+This code defines a trait called `InboundBrokerHandler` which is used to handle incoming broker connections in the Oxygenium network.
 The trait extends another trait called `BrokerHandler` and overrides some of its methods to provide specific behavior for incoming connections.

 The `InboundBrokerHandler` trait requires the implementation of several methods, including `selfCliqueInfo`, which returns information about the local clique (a group of nodes that work together to validate transactions in the network), `networkSetting`, which provides network settings such as retry timeouts and ping frequencies, `connection`, which is the actor reference for the incoming connection, and `cliqueManager`, which is the actor reference for the clique manager.